jidongbsu/cs333/labs/tcpreset/README.md

 ### Requirements

-In this lab, we will break an ssh connection between the victim and the ssh server.
+In this lab, we will break an ssh connection between the victim client and the ssh server.

 ### Setup